frto027/ssl10n.csv/Readme.md

 ## For Translator

-Help us translate mod strings at [the Crowdin Projects](https://crowdin.com/project/beatsaber-sslocalization)!
+The mod string can be translated at [the SiraLocalizer's Crowdin Project](https://crowdin.com/project/siralocalizer).

-Your string will be automatically synchronized to the Loqolizer mod.
+Translate there, then your string will be automatically synchronized to the Loqolizer mod.

 ## For Modder
 Follow this guide to add localization support for your mod.